jondashkyle/hardly-everything/README.md

 ## todo
 - general
-  - db load & accounts
-  - data import/export
+  - remove sheetify
+  - switch to rooch
+  - update build system
+  - move from firebase to digital ocean
 - promo
-  - mailchimp or something?
 - options
   - open links in new tab

 ## monetization
-- monthly sponsorship slot
+- weekly sponsorship slot

 ## hello
 - q&a